stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

       ![Vault-ocic-login](./images/vault-ocic-login.png)

    - You will be brought to the `Vault` console.
-You should see the kv path for your tenant.
+You should see the key value (kv) path for your tenant.

       ![Vault-home](./images/vault-home.png)

-3. Multi Tenant Operator (MTO) creates policies with read and admin permissions over the tenant kv.
+3. Multi Tenant Operator (MTO) creates policies with read and admin permissions for the tenant key value (kv) path.

        // Read Policy for ServiceAccounts named <TENANT_NAME>-read